-We have again provided grants and sponsorships of \$39,269 to clubs and groups throughout the Tatiara in line with our strategic plan.
-More excitingly we paid our first dividend to our shareholders, this was 1 cent plus a 1 cent bonus, being a total of 2 cents representing a 2 percent yield.
+We have again provided grants and sponsorships of over \$53,000 to clubs and groups throughout the Tatiara in line with our Strategic Plan.
+This year we gave out our largest ever grant to the Keith Golf Club of \$20,000 which was very satisfying.
+We again paid another dividend to our shareholders, this was 2 cents, representing a 2 percent yield.
 This is a good solid return considering the current deposit rate is well below this.
-Paying a dividend has been a strong desire of the Board and we were very pleased to be able achieve this after our annual community contributions.
-Three years ago, this goal seemed impossible but a strong growth of all our products over the past couple of years has really changed our position.
-We can now report a healthy bank balance for the company, and it seems we will no longer require our overdraft facility that got us through the challenging times.
+We can report a healthy bank balance for the company, that is steadily increasing, giving us more options to deliver larger grants and sponsorships.